husarion/dualsense_ros/README.md

  - Research if audio support is possible (I did not find it in the used library)
  - Handle gyroscope and accelerometer data and send it via topic ([this example, lines 33,34](https://github.com/flok/pydualsense/blob/master/examples/read_all_input_channels.py))
  - Handle battery level
+ - Package dockerization - once the package is finished, dockerize it in [this repository](https://github.com/husarion/dualsense-docker)

  This list is a guideline and NOT a list of requirements.
 Feel free to modify it as you like.